 At KiZAN, we’re focused on creating raving fans.
-In order to accomplish this goal, we’ve spent the last 25 years building a diverse team that brings together many different experiences, viewpoints and ways of working with customers to make that a reality.
+For close to thirty years, we’ve worked to build a diverse team that brings together many different experiences, viewpoints and ways of working with customers to make that a reality.
 In many cases it means recognizing talent early on and offering opportunities to those who might not necessarily fit the standard IT mold.

 Shelli Calhoun: VP of Sales :

 Meet Shelli Calhoun.
-“Twenty-three years ago, I was eager to work in the IT field but lacked some of the
+“Twenty-five years ago, I was eager to work in the IT field but lacked some of the

 In 2004, when the focus of the company shifted to becoming a Microsoft Gold solutions provider, Shelli eagerly moved into consultant sales and 18 months later was named to her current role of VP of Sales.
 When asked what has helped her to become a successful woman in the IT business Shelli says, “It has been KiZAN’s culture of inclusivity and diversity that has enabled me to work with companies of all sizes and specialties and be viewed as a respected peer and leader.”